 and Michael Hunter’s here:

-My second book project, The Interlopers: Cornelis Drebbel (1572-1633) and early Stuart Science on the World Stage, currently under review, further explores Bacon’s context and the wild projecting that gave rise to many of the futuristic and improbable goals listed on early modern wish lists.
-It argues that a unique experimental culture emerged in the early Stuart court, due to the noble status of many of the period’s projectors, who saw interventions in commerce and industry through the lens of conquest and military bravado.
+My second book project, The Interlopers: Cornelis Drebbel (1572-1633) and early Stuart Projects on the World Stage further explores Bacon’s context and the wild projecting that gave rise to many of the futuristic and improbable goals listed on early modern wish lists.

 My third book project, currently in progress and tentatively entitled The Experimental Century: Curating the Early German Enlightenment looks at how late 17th-century German academics sought to reign in, winnow, connect and re-order three previous epistemic cultures: the court culture explored in my first book, mercantile and medical collecting networks, and pansophic erudition.